punchh/json-preference/README.md

 # JsonPreference

+This project is a folk of [serial_preference](https://github.com/punchh/serial_preference) and uses JSON type to store preferences for better performance.

 If you have a large number of settings/preferences on your model (like a company or a businesss) and you store each preference in a separate model or in separate columns on the model itself, it